tempname11/WorkingTitle4/notes/medium_term.md

 # known bugs
-- crash when resizing > 2048 pixels
+- crash when resizing to width > 2048 pixels
-- crash on mesh reload
 - models with more than 2^16 vertices are not imported correctly (should be split up?)

 # intermittent bugs